Auto-Rooter/Phalcon-REST-API/README.md

             Optional Features: (Pagination , Code filtering)

    **Overview**:<br>
-           &nbsp;&nbsp; if you add the 'page' parameter in the url followed by the page number(http://localhost:8000/products?page=1) , then it will             return two products per page. if you dont add the 'page' parameter then all products will be loaded in one page. if you add 'code' parameter in the url followed by the product code , (http://localhost:8000/products?code=123456) , then the product or all the products with the same code will be returned .(No               Pagination here)
+           if you add the 'page' parameter in the url followed by the page number(http://localhost:8000/products?page=1) , then it will             return two products per page. if you dont add the 'page' parameter then all products will be loaded in one page. if you add 'code' parameter in the url followed by the product code , (http://localhost:8000/products?code=123456) , then the product or all the products with the same code will be returned .(No               Pagination here)